 2. Add the pasta or rice and cook until tender.

-3. Ten minutes before serving, beat the eggs in a separate bowl until very frothy.
+3. A couple of minutes before serving, beat the eggs in a separate bowl until very frothy.
 Add the lemon juice and beat it in.
 The eggs will thicken in consistency.

 4. Pour about 1/2 cup of hot stock into the eggs in a thin stream, whisking constantly.